kitspace/awesome-electronics/README.md

 ### Installable
 - [Gerbv](http://gerbv.geda-project.org/) - Excellent Gerber viewer for Linux and BSD.
-- [KiCad GerbView](https://kicad-pcb.org/) - The KiCAD gerber viewer.
+- [KiCad GerbView](https://kicad-pcb.org/) - The KiCad gerber viewer.

 ## Free EDA Packages
 - [KiCad](https://kicad-pcb.org/) - Open source EDA package with push and shove router, differential pairs and much more.
 - [Eagle](https://www.autodesk.com/products/eagle/overview) - One of the most popular EDA packages due to it's (board size restricted) free version.
-- [Design Spark PCB](https://www.rs-online.com/designspark/pcb-software) - Gratis EDA package without restrictions, sponserd by RS Components.
+- [DesignSpark PCB](https://www.rs-online.com/designspark/pcb-software) - Gratis EDA package without restrictions, sponserd by RS Components.
-- [Altium Circuit Maker](https://circuitmaker.com/) - Free package from the maker of the go to pro software.
+- [Altium CircuitMaker](https://circuitmaker.com/) - Free package from the maker of the go to pro software.
 - [gEDA](http://geda-project.org) - Another open source package, good for people that like scripting and makefiles, Linux and BSD only.
 - [DipTrace](https://diptrace.com) - Quality Schematic Capture and PCB Design software with (pin and signal layer restricted) free version.
 - [LibrePCB](https://librepcb.org/) - A new, powerful and intuitive EDA tool for everyone, cross-platform and GNU GPLv3.